-On Sept.
-12, 1952, witnesses reported seeing strange flying objects in over 100 locations throughout the United States.
-From Pennsylvania to California, the next day newspapers featured eyewitness accounts of everything from strange, fast-moving streaks of light to full-blown flying saucers coasting close to the ground.
+On September 12, 1952, witnesses reported seeing strange flying objects in over 100 locations throughout the United States.
+From Pennsylvania to California, the following day’s newspapers featured eyewitness accounts of everything from strange, fast-moving streaks of light to full-blown flying saucers coasting close to the ground.

-Eleven-year olf Freddie May was playing in his schoolyard in the tiny town of Flatwoods, W. Va. that night in September when one of his companions suddenly gave a shout that turned all of the children’s attention to the sky.
-They then saw “an oval-shaped…ball of fire” soar closely over their heads that was emitting a trail of flames.
+Eleven-year olf Freddie May was playing in his schoolyard in the tiny town of Flatwoods, West Virginia that night in September when one of his companions suddenly gave a shout that turned all of the children’s attention to the sky.
+They then saw “an oval-shaped ball of fire” soar closely over their heads that was emitting a trail of flames.
 As the group of boys watched the strange object descend onto a nearby mountaintop, one of them shouted excitedly “it’s a flying saucer!”

 Several other Flatwoods residents would describe seeing a flat kind of aircraft emitting orange and red colors descend over the same area the schoolchildren reported, which was near a local farm.
 May and his friends sprinted home to tell their parents what they had seen, and together with Freddie’s mother, neighbor Eugene Lemon, and Lemon’s dog, they went over to the farm to investigate.